 - Optional: Add the onions.
 Raw red onions can have a sharp bite.
 To lessen their intensity, add the thinly sliced onion directly to the salad dressing while you make the couscous.

 - Dress the couscous salad.
 Add ¼ cup slivered almonds, red onion, 2 Tbsp chives, and chopped tomato, then pour the vinaigrette over the couscous.
 Stir to thoroughly coat, then taste and adjust seasoning as needed.
 Allow to cool to room temperature before serving.
-Meanwhile, make the tarragon shrimp.
+Meanwhile, cook the shrimp.

 - Season the shrimp.
-Preheat an oven to 425 F. Place shrimp on a rimmed baking sheet, then toss with 1 Tbsp olive oil, ½ tsp Kosher salt, ¼ tsp black pepper, and 1 Tbsp chopped tarragon.
+Preheat an oven to 425°F (220°C).
+Place shrimp on a rimmed baking sheet, then toss with 1 Tbsp olive oil, ½ tsp Kosher salt, ¼ tsp black pepper, and 1 Tbsp chopped tarragon.
 Make sure shrimp are in a single layer.

 - Cook the shrimp.
 Roast until just pink and opaque, 8-10 minutes.
 Shrimp can be served hot, room temperature, or cold.